Updated 13th July 2025

 As a creative business owner, you know better than anyone the level of innovation and experimentation your industry requires.
 This is the exact business model that R&D tax credits were designed to reward.
-Introduced in 2000, this scheme by HMRC incentivises businesses in the UK to spend money advancing science and technology by lowering their Corporate Tax liability or exchanging an enhanced loss for cash in hand.
-However, getting the right R&D tax credit advice can prove tricky.

 While R&D claims can be hugely rewarding, there’s also some risk involved you need to be wary of.
-From the high penalties of faulty claims to rogue advisory companies leading SMEs astray, here’s why we always recommend consulting with an accountant before you file your R&D claim:
+From the high penalties of faulty claims to rogue advisory companies leading SMEs astray, here’s why we always recommend consulting with an accountant before you file your R&D claim.

 You could over or under claim by not understanding eligible expenses